 - G-1.
-Corrections staff will control outbreaks of body vermin according to established delousing procedures, as set forth in the medical treatment protocol.
+Members will control outbreaks of body vermin according to established delousing procedures, as set forth in the medical treatment protocol.
 If an inmate infected with lice cannot post security or otherwise secure release, the arrestee will be isolated and lodged away from other inmates until properly treated by medical staff.
-In addition, the inmate will be required to shower and exchange his personal clothing for jail-issued clothing.
+In addition, the inmate will be required to shower and exchange their personal clothing for jail issued clothing.
 The contaminated clothing will be collected in a biohazard bag.
 The clothing will then be either washed, decontaminated or disposed of, depending upon level of contamination.
 If the clothing is washed and decontaminated, it will be returned to the inmate's property box after it is clean.
 In the event of disposal, an incident report will be submitted, detailing the reasons why such actions were necessary. - G-2.
-For other vermin, such as insects or rodents, corrections staff will retain a professional exterminator.
-The contractor will specify and/or perform necessary preventative and remedial measures. - G-3.
-Corrections staff will report in writing all observed and reputed infestations of insects, vermin or other pests to a supervisor. - G-4.
-All reports from staff and the retained professional exterminator will be filed and maintained by the Administrative Lieutenant for three years.
+For other vermin, such as insects or rodents, a professional exterminator will be used.
+The contractor will be hired to specify and/or perform necessary preventative and remedial measures. - G-3.
+Members will report in writing to a supervisor all observed and reputed infestations of insects, vermin or other pests. - G-4.
+All infestation reports from members and the retained professional exterminator will be filed and maintained by the Administrative Lieutenant for three years.

-SECTION H: STAFF AREAS
+SECTION H: MEMBER AREAS